Today we’re keeping it simple with an easy recipe for healthy pan seared chicken breasts. Simple, however, does not mean boring.

 Besides, chicken breasts are mostly protein and could do with some veggies to accompany them.
 Try adding your favorite ones and let us know how you enjoy them!

-For other ideas on serving cooked chicken breasts, you can check out our healthy baked chicken breasts or this collection of 50 healthy chicken recipes.
+For other ideas on serving cooked chicken breasts, you can check out our collection of 50 healthy chicken recipes.
 We guarantee that there’s a little something for everyone who enjoys the beauty that is chicken.
 Enjoy!

 Healthy Pan Seared Chicken Breast